firesmoker/DiabloSouls/README.md

 --------------------------
 * Refactoring and cleaning
 * move audio to gamemanager or seperate from player, audio listener etc.
-* update player scene to include some changes from the game scene player fix stopping bug with distance_to
 * animation and sound when gets hit (animation only for enemy)
 * Convert attack to ability
 * Ability queue